dapr/docs-zh/content/zh-hans/developing-applications/integrations/gRPC-integration.md

     return &pb.BindingEventResponse{}, nil
 }

 // This method is fired whenever a message has been published to a topic that has been subscribed.
-Dapr用CloudEvents 0.3规范发送发布的消息。 func (s *server) OnTopicEvent(ctx context.Context, in *pb.TopicEventRequest) (*empty.Empty, error) {
+Dapr sends published messages in a CloudEvents 0.3 envelope. func (s *server) OnTopicEvent(ctx context.Context, in *pb.TopicEventRequest) (*empty.Empty, error) {
     fmt.Println("Topic message arrived")
     return &empty.Empty{}, nil